-Robert A. Johnson regularly advises a variety of tax-exempt nonprofit organizations, e.g., charitable (including health care organizations), religious and scientific research organizations (IRC § 501(c)(3)); social welfare organizations (IRC § 501(c)(4)); trade associations (IRC § 501(c)(6)); social clubs (IRC § 501(c)(7)); fraternal beneficiary societies (IRC § 501(c)(8)); voluntary employees' beneficiary associations (IRC § 501(c)(9)); and mutual cemetery companies (IRC § 501(c)(13)).
+Robert A. Johnson advises a variety of tax-exempt nonprofit organizations, e.g., charitable (including health care organizations and private foundations), religious and scientific research organizations (IRC § 501(c)(3)); social welfare organizations (IRC § 501(c)(4)); trade associations (IRC § 501(c)(6)); social clubs (IRC § 501(c)(7)); fraternal beneficiary societies (IRC § 501(c)(8)); and voluntary employees' beneficiary associations (IRC § 501(c)(9)).

-Bob's advice has encompassed a wide variety of issues, including, among others, corporate organization and operation, corporate transactions, obtaining and maintaining federal tax-exempt status, IRS audits, for-profit and nonprofit subsidiaries and affiliated entities, governance and conflicts of interest, joint ventures, unrelated business income, lobbying restrictions and prohibited political activities, the rules prohibiting private inurement and provision of more than incidental private benefits, intermediate sanctions and excess benefit transactions, preparation of IRS Form 990, FIN 48 (accounting standards for disclosure of uncertain tax positions) and special issues regarding compensation and employee benefits for nonprofits.
+Bob's advice has encompassed a broad range of issues, including, among others, corporate organization and operation, corporate transactions, obtaining and maintaining federal tax-exempt status, IRS audits, for-profit and nonprofit subsidiaries and affiliated entities, governance and conflicts of interest, joint ventures, unrelated business income, lobbying restrictions and prohibited political activities, the rules prohibiting private inurement and provision of more than incidental private benefits, intermediate sanctions and excess benefit transactions, preparation of IRS Form 990, FIN 48 (accounting standards for disclosure of uncertain tax positions) and special issues regarding compensation and employee benefits for nonprofits.
 He has also provided assistance on tax-exemption issues related to tax-exempt bond financings.

-Bob has also practiced employee benefits law for almost 40 years.
-His employee benefits practice has included pension plans, "rabbi" trusts, 401(k) plans, 403(b) plans and 457 plans for tax-exempt organizations, nonqualified deferred compensation, employee stock ownership plans ("ESOPs"), executive employment and change-of-control agreements, welfare plans, ERISA and related tax problems.
+Bob has also practiced employee benefits law for more than 40 years.
+His employee benefits practice has included pension plans, "rabbi" trusts, 401(k) plans, 403(b) plans and 457 plans for tax-exempt organizations, nonqualified deferred compensation, employee stock ownership plans (ESOPs), executive employment and change-of-control agreements, welfare plans, ERISA and related tax problems.
 In addition, he has decades of experience in dealing with employee benefit plan issues in business acquisitions, divestitures and major financing transactions.